AI-Enthusiast/WW2_Analysis/README.md

 Submarines have been a staple of naval warfare since the American Revolutionary war[1], but it wasn't until the World Wars that they became a major player in the world's navies.
 The German U-Boats, in particular, were a major threat to Allied shipping during both World Wars.[2]
-In this project, I will analyze the longevity of U-Boats in the World Wars, focusing on the factors that contributed to their survival or destruction.
+In this project, I will analyze the longevity of U-Boats in the Second World War, focusing on the factors that contributed to their survival or destruction.

 ## Methodology